 - Similar to the above, there's the concept of "Kangaroo Care", where a baby is held closely to the mother's chest.
-Babies born prematurely or with low birth weight that are given this treatment tend to become healthier faster than those kept in incubators.
+Babies born prematurely or with low birth weight that are given this treatment tend to become healthy faster than those kept in incubators.

 - Love, romantic or otherwise, is often considered one of the most powerful motivational forces in the human psyche.
-There are even claims that it can cause the brain to release chemicals that allows a person to accomplish things that he/she could not or would not had been able to normally do.
+There are even claims that it can cause the brain to release chemicals that allows a person to accomplish things that he/she could not or would not have been able to normally do.
 These factors are the basis for the "Power of Love" in fiction.